gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 This simple example appears to add “X” to the beginning of each element, however, it will prefix nothing.
 This is because, the simple anonymous function is marshalled, and unmarshalled on the worker.
 When it is then invoked on the worker, it does not have the closure, and thus has not captured the value of prefix.
 Instead prefix is the zero value.
 For this example to work, prefix must be defined inside the anonymous function, or a DoFn struct used which contains the prefix as a marshalled field.

 ### Errors
 Since the pipeline could be running across 100s of workers, errors are to be expected.
-Extensively using  [`log.Infof`](https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam/log#Infof), [`log.Debugf`](https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam/log#Debugf), etc will make your lives better.
+Extensively using  [`log.Infof`](https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam/log#Infof), [`log.Debugf`](https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam/log#Debugf), etc will make your live better.
 They can make it very easy to debug why the pipeline got stuck, or mysteriously failed.

 While debugging this pipeline, it would occasionally fail due to exceeding the memory limits of the Dataflow worker’s.
 Standard Go infrastructure can be used to help debug this, such as [pprof](https://golang.org/pkg/net/http/pprof/).